cozy/cozy-stack/docs/intents.md

 #### Service choice

-If more than one service match the `action` and `type`, the stack returns a special URL instead of the service's URL.
-This URL will display a page (the "choice page") where the user is invited to chose between one of the available services, and where he/she can persist that choice as a preference.
+If more than one service match the intent's criteria, the stack returns the list of all matching service URLs to the client (and stores it in the service URL version of the intent it keeps in memory).
+The client is then free to pick one arbitrarily.

-After a service is selected, this choice page will redirect itself to the chosen service's URL and the flow resumes as normal.
+The client may also decide to let the user chose one of the services.
+To do this, it should start another intent with a `PICK` action and a `io.cozy.apps` `type`.
+This intent should be resolved by the stack to a special page, in order to avoid having multiple services trying to handle it and ending up in a loop.

-**Note: this part needs to be discussed further.**
+This special page is a service like any other; it expects the list of services to pick from as input data, and will return the one that has been picked to the client.
+The client can than proceed with the first intent.

 The user may decide to abort the intent before picking a service.
 If that is the case, the choice page will need to inform the client that the intent was aborted.